Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 #### Message queues

 Suitable for multiple writers and readers, based on a priority queue.
-Can be accessed via special files in the `/dev/mqueue/` directory. (requires POSIX real-time extension library)
+Can be accessed via special files in the `/dev/mqueue/` directory (requires POSIX real-time extension library).

 Creating a message queue